cmertz/logstash_rails/README.md

 LogstashRails.config(transport: :redis)
 ```

-This will will connect to a redis server on _localhost:6379_, use _logstash_ as
+This will connect to a redis server on _localhost:6379_, use _logstash_ as
 key for the redis list to push to and subscribe to _all events_.

 A more complete example looks like: